Kent-Erik Andersson

-Kent-Erik Andersson (born 24 May 1951) is a former Swedish professional ice hockey right winger who played seven seasons in the National Hockey League for the Minnesota North Stars and New York Rangers.
+Kent-Erik Andersson (born 24 May 1951) is a Swedish former professional ice hockey right winger who played seven seasons in the National Hockey League for the Minnesota North Stars and New York Rangers.

 Playing career

 Andersson played seven seasons in the NHL, five with the Minnesota North Stars and two with the New York Rangers.
 In his native Sweden he played for Färjestads BK, and in his last game with them won the Swedish Championship in 1986.
 After that season, he was forced to retire due to an eye injury.
 He also played for the Swedish National team and in 1977 he got a silver medal at the World Championship.